ropensci/bib2df/README.md

 #> #   YEAR <dbl>
 ```

-The `df2bib()` function makes it possible to write this `data.frame` back to disk, enabling programmatic manipulation of a .bib file.
+The `df2bib()` function makes it possible to write this `tibble` back to disk, enabling programmatic manipulation of a .bib file.

 Installation
 ------------